 - Come to college for activities — you’ll have fun and make new friends

 The student portal is a service which provides all students with secure access to a host of key information.
 This information is pulled directly from the school's central management information system (MIS).
-It also runs a full virtual learning environment.
-The portal is 100% web based meaning you just need a web browser to use it.
+The portal is 100% web-based meaning you just need a web browser to use it.
 It works from in school and from any location around the world that has internet access.

 At present students can access the following information: